fabltd/Apigee-labs/1-Installing Apigree and introduction to the Legacy/instructions/en.md

     The actual IP address is the IP address of your legacy API VM.
     </ql-infobox>

 8. This configuration tells Nginx to pass any incoming requests on to the internal IP of our legacy API.
-This recreates the problem from Lab 1; the insecure API is once again exposed to the internet.
+This recreates the problem from Part 1; the insecure API is once again exposed to the internet.

 9. In Cloud Shell, type **exit** to terminate the SSH session and return your terminal session to the Cloud Shell instance.

 10. Verify that the prompt has changed from username@**gateway** to username@**cloudshell**.
 You should also see the project id in yellow.

-## Task 2.
+## Task 3.
 Generate and install the certificates

 You implement Mutual Transport Layer Security (mTLS) to force connections to present a client certificate to access the gateway and the legacy API.
 A helper script and updated gateway configuration have been created to assist in generating and applying a certificate authority and client/server certificates.